Why Is My Swimming Pool Losing Water?

 No, you don’t need to get your eyes checked; your pool’s water level did lower.
 Did you know that swimming pools lose, on average, a quarter of an inch of water each day?
 Pools lose water due to various conditions such as humidity, wind, and sunlight.
 But when you notice your pool’s water level drop drastically, your pool may have a small leak.
 Leaks must be repaired quickly because they can empty a pool of its water, resulting in a hefty water bill.
 Wondering why your pool’s water level recedes?
 More importantly, does your pool have a leak?
 The pool experts at Shoreline Pools have 4 possible explanations for your pool losing water.

-1) Making Too Much Of Splash
+1) Making Too Much of a Splash

 Jackknife, cannonball, or maybe a good ole’ belly flop.
 Whatever the move, pool-goers love to splash around the water.
 Get a group of energetic kids in a pool, and you’ll find yourself ducking for cover from splashing water.
 But did you know that your pool loses a significant amount of water from excess splashing?
 Known as “splash out,” this phenomenon tends to be the main culprit for lower water levels.
 To determine whether or not this is the case, make note of the water’s level and then close the pool for a bit.
 Once some time passes, check the water level to root out any alarming differences.
 If you notice a significant drop in water levels, you might want to tell your guests to keep the splashing in the pool.